 The terrain, climate and regional or local regulations for where your home will be can determine what steps need to be taken at your home site before your home can be delivered and set up before you move in.
 Your home consultant can help you understand what land improvement options or site preparation tasks you may need to consider and help you find contractors for those tasks.
 Examples of land preparation and improvements could include clearing trees and foliage, grading the land for proper water drainage, building a driveway or installing a septic system, as well as hooking up water and electricity.
 Staying on track with the work that’s needed will help make sure your home site is ready to go once your home is built.

 One option you may want to consider if you’re looking to move as soon as possible is buying a manufactured or modular home that’s already built and at a home center near you, especially if you already have land or a community lot for your home.
-In some cases, a home center may also have move-in ready homes that are already on land or in a community.
-Both options can reduce the amount of time it takes to move in because the home is already built.
-If you’re interested in a move-in ready home, you can contact your local home center to learn more about what they have available.
+You may also be interested in a move-in ready home that's already been placed on land.
+In that case, you can head to our Find a Home page and use the "Move-in Ready" filter on the top right to see move-in ready homes that are available near you.

 Following these tips can help you save time during your home buying journey, so you can move in more quickly and get started on making your new house into the home of your dreams.
 And for even more helpful info, you can check out the home buying section of our Studio blog for details on everything from how to use your MyHome account to what comes standard in every new Clayton home.